Cashew apples and -nuts in Goa, India

 Green, mature cashew nuts

 Green, mature cashew nuts are taken off the apple by a screwing action.
-They will be dried and thereafter either directly roasted on the ground or in a metal pot with perforated bottom.
-Best fire fuel are dried palm leaves, as they are burning quite hot and can be spread out easily to areas, where nuts have to be roasted.
-The nuts are either directly spread onto dry ground, covered with palm leaves and fire be lighted or being put into the perforated pot.
+They will be dried and afterward directly roasted on the ground or in a metal pot with a perforated bottom.
+The best fire fuel is dried palm leaves, which burn hot and can spread quickly to areas where nuts must be roasted.
+The nuts are directly spread onto dry ground, covered with palm leaves, and fire is lit or put into the perforated pot.

-When roasting, the nut shells will release anacardic acid, which is causing allergic skin rash on contact.
-Nut shells should therefore be never roasted inside a closed room but always outside in open air and the person handling the roasting should not get into the smoke.
+When roasted, nut shells release anacardic acid, which causes an allergic skin rash on contact.
+Nutshells should, therefore, never be roasted inside a closed room but always outside in the open air, and the person handling the roasting should not get into the smoke.

-Anacardic acid is a liquid resin, which will drip to the ground and when cooled down collected by people and used as varnish or waterproofing agent e.g.: for boats.
-During roasting, anacardic acid will start burning on the nut shells and all the burning nuts will be spread out (or dipped from the pot) and the fires squashed.
+Anacardic acid is a liquid resin that will drip to the ground and, when cooled down, is collected by people and used as a varnish or waterproofing agent, e.g., for boats.
+During roasting, anacardic acid will start burning on the nut shells, and all the burning nuts will be spread out (or dipped from the pot), squashing the fires.
 After cooling down, the nuts are cracked open, and the kernels can be eaten.
-For cracking the nuts, as an anvil inverted coconut shell halves or stones can be used and as bludgeon either a wooden pestle or stone.
+An anvil of inverted coconut shell halves or stones can be used for breaking the nuts and as a bludgeon, either a wooden pestle or stone.

-Sun tanned cashew nuts, which were falling to the ground and were naturally roasted by the sun.
-These cashew nuts are taken on a brownish (‘sunburnt’) color outside.
-They can be opened without roasting and the kernels be eaten.
-I personally however would also roast these nuts, just to make sure, there is no anacardic acid left.
+Sun-tanned cashew nuts fell to the ground and were naturally roasted by the sun.
+These cashew nuts take on a brownish (‘sunburnt’) color outside.
+They can be opened without roasting, and the kernels can be eaten.
+I personally, however, would also roast these nuts just to make sure there is no anacardic acid left.

 Green, baby cashew nuts

-Green baby cashew nuts, where the pedicle is still not swollen up forming the apple.
+Green baby cashew nuts, where the pedicle is still not swollen up, forming the apple.
 These can also be cracked open and eaten without roasting.
-But again, I personally would roast all types of cashew nuts, nevertheless if green baby, or green mature or sun tanned.
+But again, I would roast all types of cashew nuts, whether green baby, green mature, or sun-tanned.

 Cashew kernel

-Roasted cashew kernels are typically used as a snack food in western cultures, and as ingredients for cooking in either whole or powdered form in eastern cultures.
-Raw cashews contain about 5% water, 30% carbohydrates, 44% fat, and 18% protein and got a calorific value of 553 kcal/100g.
+Roasted cashew kernels are typically used as a snack food in Western cultures and as ingredients for cooking in either whole or powdered form in Eastern cultures.
+Raw cashews contain about 5% water, 30% carbohydrates, 44% fat, and 18% protein and have a calorific value of 553 kcal/100g.

 Cashew shell

-In former times, cashew shells were buried in the ground, as they were regarded as toxic, due to their contents of phenolic lipids, anacardic acid and cardanol, and were a source of environmental pollution.
-Nowadays, these shells are a new raw material, as the remaining oils in the shells are getting extracted, which are traded under the name of CNSL (Cashew Nut Shell Liquid).
-CNSL is a natural resin, which is found in the honeycomb structure of the cashew nutshells.
-Main applications nowadays are as anti-termite paints of wood and for production of carbon-composite products.
+In former times, cashew shells were buried in the ground, as they were regarded as toxic due to their contents of phenolic lipids, anacardic acid, and cardanol, and were a source of environmental pollution.
+Nowadays, these shells are a new raw material, as the remaining oils in the shells are extracted and traded under the name CNSL (Cashew Nut Shell Liquid).
+CNSL is a natural resin found in the honeycomb structure of cashew nutshells.
+The main applications nowadays are as anti-termite paints of wood and for producing carbon-composite products.

 Cashew testa

-The growth part of the nuts is also called ‘Cashew husk’ or ‘Cashew silk shell’ and is used as a supplement for animal feed.
-But also, as a dye and a source of tannin for the tanning industry.
+The growth part of the nuts is also called ‘Cashew husk’ or ‘Cashew silk shell’ and is used as a supplement for animal feed, a dye, and a source of tannin for the tanning industry.

 Lessons learned about cashew apples and -nuts in Goa